warren-bank/mirror-XMail-mail-server/Readme.txt

 	in the first "To:" address, while now all addresses contained in "To:", "Cc:" and "Bcc:" are checked.
 There is also a new SERVER.TAB variable "Pop3SyncErrorAccount" whose use is catch all emails that has been fetched but has had delivery errors.
+Date 22-02-2001	 0.69
+	Fixed a bug that made XMail to grant Read permissions to mailing lists users.
+	Fixed a bug that made XMail to delete SMTP rights granted during authentication when sending multiple messages.
+	Fixed a bug in SMTP CRAM-MD5 authentication.
+	Fixed a bug that caused XMail to break the header when an headers tag is made by "tag-name:[CR][LF]tag-string".
+	Added the delete functionality to the CTRL command "uservarsset" by giving the string value ".|rm" the delete capability.